-As of March 31, 2024, there was a net loss of \$66 million deferred in AOCI.
+During the three months ended June 30, 2024, we terminated \$100 million of notional interest hedging instruments for proceeds of \$57 million, which was recorded in AOCI.
+As of June 30, 2024, there was a net loss of \$58 million deferred in AOCI.
 The deferred net loss recorded in AOCI is expected to be reclassified to future earnings contemporaneously with interest expense accruals associated with underlying debt instruments.
 We estimate that substantially all of the remaining deferred loss will be reclassified to earnings through 2056 as the underlying hedged transactions impact earnings.
-A portion of these amounts is based on market prices as of March 31, 2024; thus, actual amounts to be reclassified will differ and could vary materially as a result of changes in market conditions.
+A portion of these amounts is based on market prices as of June 30, 2024; thus, actual amounts to be reclassified will differ and could vary materially as a result of changes in market conditions.

-The following table summarizes the net unrealized gain/(loss) recognized in AOCI for derivatives (in millions):
+The following table summarizes the net unrealized gain recognized in AOCI for derivatives (in millions):